happybono/SonataSmooth/README.md

 #### July 22, 2025
 >	Improved bulk deletion performance in ListBox by optimizing the deletion logic for full selection scenarios.<br><br>
 >	Added a fast path to instantly clear all items and reset the progress bar when all entries are selected.<br><br>
->	Ensured the progress bar and UI remain responsive during partial deletions of large datasets.<br><br>
+>	Ensured the progress bar and UI remain responsive during partial deletions of large datasets.
 </details>

 ## Features & Algorithms